mstocco/mariostoc.co/content/traininglog/20220227-ironman2022-26weeksout.md

 Mobility 26 minutes

 ### NOTES
-Total Time: **0 Minutes**
+<mark>Total Time: **0 Minutes**</mark> Today was a miss.

-Today was a miss.
-I thought I'd get a weather window for an afternoon ride and the showers rolled through.
-It did clear up closer to dinner time and by that time, I was thinking about riding the rollers.
-I did get a good amount of our plum tree pruned before dinner but after dinner, I was tired and went to bed.
+Thought I'd get a weather window for an afternoon ride but showers rolled in.
+It did clear up closer to dinner time and by that time, I was resigned to riding the rollers.
+I did get a good amount of our plum tree pruned before dinner; after dinner, I was tired and just went to bed.

 <!---->
 ## FRIDAY MAR 4 ⛅️